Download EWG's Healthy Living AppClose

 Government agencies, sunscreen researchers and the American Association of Dermatology recognize the need for sunscreens to offer proportionate protection from UVA and UVB radiation.

-In 2009 we shifted from the spectral uniformity index for measuring sunscreen balance) to a method based on the ratio of our modeled UVA-PF to the labeled SPF.
-This method better accounts for imbalance, particularly in the high-SPF range, and relies directly on manufacturers’ measured SPF values rather than modeled values.
+The method we use to evaluate the balance of protection is based on the ratio of our modeled UVA protection factor, or UVAPF, to the labeled SPF.
+This method better accounts for imbalance, particularly in the high-SPF range, and relies directly on manufacturers’ measured SPF values, rather than modeled values.

-We calculated a balance factor for each sunscreen as the ratio of the UVA Protection Factor (UVA-PF) for persistent pigment darkening to the SPF value listed on product labels.
+We calculated a balance factor for each sunscreen as the ratio of the UVA-PF for persistent pigment darkening to the SPF value listed on product labels.

-Using this method, a UVA/UVB balance score was assigned to each product:
+Using this method, we assigned a UVA/UVB balance score to each product:

 |Ratio of UVA-PF/SPF||UVA/UVB Balance Score|

-The European standard for UVA protection in sunscreens set by Cosmetics Europe – The Personal Care Association requires sunscreens to have both a critical wavelength of 370 nm and a ratio of UVA protection factor/SPF greater than 1/3.
-The UVA protection factor is calculated by weighting the absorbance spectrum between 320 to 400 nm with the persistent pigment-darkening action spectra (Cosmetics Europe 2011).
+The European standard for UVA protection in sunscreens set by Cosmetics Europe requires sunscreens to have both a critical wavelength of 370 nm and a ratio of UVAPF to SPF greater than 1 to 3.
+The UVA protection factor is calculated by weighting the absorbance spectrum between 320 and 400 nm with the persistent pigment-darkening action spectra (Cosmetics Europe 2011).

-Starting in mid-December 2012, sunscreens sold and labeled as providing broad-spectrum protection are required to have a critical wavelength of 370 nm (FDA 2011).
-The new FDA standards do little to differentiate mediocre from excellent products.
+Beginning in 2012, sunscreens sold and labeled as providing broad-spectrum protection have been required to have a critical wavelength of 370 nm (FDA 2011).
+The Food and Drug Administration standards do little to differentiate mediocre from excellent products.
 The standards have been criticized for providing no incentive for improvement (Diffey 2012).

-Absorption of UV light causes many sunscreen active ingredients to undergo chemical reactions or structural changes on the skin.
+UV light absorption causes many sunscreen active ingredients to go through chemical reactions or structural changes on the skin.
 In most cases, these ingredients quickly return to their original form to absorb more energy.
-However, ingredients can also degrade and may lose their UV protectiveness.
-A study by Shaath found that seven of 14 common sunscreens in Europe photo-degraded significantly after exposure to UV radiation, specifically UVA (Shaath 1990).
+However, ingredients can also degrade and in some cases even lose their UV protectiveness.
+One study found that seven of 14 common sunscreens in Europe photodegraded significantly after exposure to UV radiation, specifically UVA radiation (Shaath 1990).

-In certain cases, degradation may produce other chemicals that are toxic to skin and body cells, especially if the sunscreen has been absorbed into the skin (Gasparro 1997), or the reactions can speed up (catalyze) degradation of other ingredients in the sunscreen mixture (Bonda 2005).
+In certain cases, degradation may produce other chemicals that are toxic to skin and body cells, especially if the sunscreen has been absorbed into the skin (Gasparro 1997), or the reactions can speed up – or catalyze – degradation of other ingredients in the sunscreen mixture (Bonda 2005).

-Ideally, EWG would like to have laboratory results of photo-degradation for every active ingredient in every sunscreen product.
-However, since this information is not publicly available and such testing is not required of manufacturers, we analyzed a large number of studies from various sources.
-In quantifying these studies, it is difficult to compare results of different studies because of differences in the experimental conditions (solvent versus sunscreen formulation, measurement of light energy, sample preparation).
-Additionally, the degradation rate of an ingredient in a dilute laboratory solvent such as water or ethanol may or may not be representative of the results during consumer use.
+EWG would like to have laboratory results of photodegradation for every active ingredient in every sunscreen product.
+However, since this information is not publicly available and such tests are not required of manufacturers, we analyzed a large number of studies from various sources.
+In quantifying these studies, it is difficult to compare results because of differences in the experimental conditions, such as solvent versus sunscreen formulation, measurement of light energy and sample preparation.
+Additionally, the degradation rate of an ingredient in a dilute laboratory solvent such as water or ethanol may or may not be representative of a consumer’s use.
 Even results in one sunscreen formulation may not be representative of the results in another because of variations in how active ingredients behave in different environments.

-EWG performed linear regression analysis of percent degradation versus minimal erythemal dose (MED) exposures in solvent and sunscreen formulations.
+EWG performed linear regression analyses of percent degradation versus minimal erythemal dose (the minimal amount of UV radiation that will produce skin redness or sunburn) exposures in solvent and sunscreen formulations.
 The regression equations for solvent and sunscreen systems were then weighted equally and classified into three categories:

 We weighted solvent and formulation results equally because of the wide variation in test conditions and the possibility that a single sunscreen formulation may not be representative of other formulations.